 In order to depict this change visually, the Two Way Bridges (Puentes de Doble Vía) mural project goes beyond numbers and utilizes the voices of the community.
 At the center of the mural, a Roman handshake symbolizes community and strength.
 Since ancient times, the handshake has been a gesture signifying a bond and mutual trust between two people.
 For the Two-Way Bridges project, these qualities are the foundation for building a stronger and more inclusive community in Durham and beyond.
 The project provided the opportunity for education, peer communication, and human connection.
 Through the act of art-making, the project realized its goals of building relationships and communication among members of a unified community.

-Developer Alex Washburn owns this building.
-In 2013 he renovated the backside of the building in an effort to accommodate retail in the “DIY District,” as dubbed by the area’s business owners.
-Soon after renovations were complete Washburn brought in colleague and fellow developer Robert “Bob” Chapman to manage the rental of the space.
-In an effort to attract more attention to the space, which is nestled behind Motorco, he decided to commission a colorful mural by local street artist Josh McBride.
-McBride painted the north- and west-facing facades of the building that same year.
-Later, in 2014 when Mercury Studio – a co-working space – moved into the building, they invited McBride to come back and paint the remaining walls.
+Known Details: In 2013, Washburn renovated the backside of the building—now home to the Mothership— in an effort to integrate retail into the north-end of the Central Park District.
+Soon after renovations were complete, Washburn and fellow Durham-based developer Robert “Bob” Chapman worked together to identify tenants.
+Chapman also commissioned a colorful mural by local street artist Josh McBride, which was painted on the north- and west-facing facades of the building in 2013.
+Later, in 2014, a co-working and retail space – now known as The Mothership— moved into the building.
+They invited McBride to come back and unify the space with a mural on the south-facing wall.

-McBride has recently painted a mural inside in the Greenhouse located on Duke University’s campus, and in 2015 he repainted the locally famous American Dance Festival bus.
+McBride painted a mural inside in the Greenhouse located on Duke University’s campus, and in 2015 he repainted the locally famous American Dance Festival bus.

 Between 2007 and 2009 14 murals were completed in Durham as part of the collaborative public art project “Face Up: Telling Stories of Community Life.”
 The project was organized by the Center for Documentary Studies (CDS) at Duke University, which worked closely with the Southwest Central Quality of Life Project (QOL), an organization that represents six neighborhoods of southwest central Durham and is dedicated to improving the lives ofresidents.
 With documentary arts as a center point, these two groups came together to ignite what is now known to many as “Face Up.”
 It resulted in an archive of interviews and research on community history and people, 14 murals, a book, and a gallery exhibition.